 Fat fingers

-It’s pretty much universal: pull a new glove out of the package, put it on your hand, and make a few fists to stretch it out and get a feel for the glove.
+It’s pretty universal: take a new golf glove out of the package, put it on your hand, and make a few fists to stretch it out and get a feel for it.

 When you do that with the Bionic, your fist will feel incredibly strange.
 The inside of each finger has a pair of pads that flank your knuckles, and they’re thick and noticeable.